Selected Work

 What we owned

-We stepped in as the strategic owner of the initiative.
-We built the three-year roadmap, defined the specialized roles the work required, and stood up a dedicated team of accessibility engineers and QA specialists across four countries, orchestrating delivery on the company's behalf so leadership never managed the staffing or the build directly.
-We placed additional AI-enabled engineers across the organization as the need expanded, and led a design initiative for one of the company's top products.
-Beyond the team, we owned enablement: structured training tailored to the company's tech stack and culture, and a series of workshops on AI tools and modern working styles that brought together leaders and their teams across departments.
-We governed the engagement through quarterly business reviews with leadership.
+We owned the strategy and directed delivery across the full software development lifecycle.
+We defined the specialized roles the mandate required, assembled and managed a vetted delivery team of accessibility engineers and QA specialists across four countries, and held the client-side relationships that kept the program moving.
+We brought in specialized partners to execute as the work expanded across the organization, and directed a design initiative for one of the company's top products.
+On enablement, we shaped the training built around the company's tech stack and culture, and convened a series of workshops on AI tools and modern working styles that brought leaders and their teams together across departments.
+We governed the whole engagement through quarterly business reviews with leadership.

 The outcome